rjayapra/dotnet-aca-sample/ep02/README.md

     azd init
     ```

-   During initialization, you'll be asked to provide the Azure subscription ID, environment name, and location.
+   > During initialization, you'll be asked to provide the environment name.

 1. Once the initialization is complete, update the `azure.yaml` file with the Docker settings to use ACR remote build.